No-arbitrage of second kind in countable markets with proportional transaction costs: Model formulation

 \subsection{The efficient friction assumption}

-In this paper, we shall assume that a version of the so-called {\sl Efficient friction} assumption holds.
-In finite dimensional settings, it means that $\lambda^{ij}_t\p \lambda^{ji}_t>0$ for all $i\ne j$ and $t\le T$, or equivalently that $K_t$ is a.s.~proper (i.e. $K_t\cap (-K_t)=\{0\}$), or that the positive dual of each $K_t$ has $\Pas$ non-empty interior, for all $t\le T$, see \cite{KSR01}.
+In this paper, we shall assume that a version of the so-called \textit{efficient friction} assumption holds.
+In finite-dimensional settings, this means that $\lambda^{ij}_t+\lambda^{ji}_t>0$ for all $i\ne j$ and $t\in\T$, or equivalently that $K_t$ is a.s. proper [i.e., $K_t\cap(-K_t)=\{0\}$], or that the positive dual of each $K_t$ has $\mbox{a.s.}$ nonempty interior, for all $t\in\T$; see~\cite{KSR01}.